Despite cracks in Republican gun-rights wall, differences between states widen

 A FLURRY IN MICHIGAN

-A Democratic takeover of both houses of the Michigan Legislature, combined with Gretchen Whitmer winning a second term as governor, has led to seven gun-related bills getting passed and signed, including bills expanding background checks to all sales and requiring secure storage of guns.
+A Democratic takeover of both houses of the Michigan Legislature, combined with Gretchen Whitmer winning a second term as governor, has led to seven gun-related laws getting passed.
+Those include expanding background checks to all sales and requiring secure storage of guns.
 Whitmer is expected to sign legislation later this month so that people who are an imminent danger to themselves or others could have their guns confiscated, based on a judge’s decision.

 She told supporters last month when signing some bills to “buckle up, we’re going to continue this work.”